argyle-systems/argyle-link-android/UPGRADING.md

 - If you are using pro-guard, make sure you have the most up-to-date Proguard rules which can be found in our [integration guide](https://github.com/argyle-systems/argyle-link-android#readme).

 ---
+# Migrating to Link 4

+f you're using a previous major version of Link and would like to migrate to the new version, please update the changed configuration parameters and then follow the usual [Android Link SDK version upgrade instruction](#upgrade-to-a-new-sdk-version) defined above.

 ## Migrating from Link 3
 ### Updated configuration attribute